-Driving License is mandatory to drive two-wheeler or four-wheeler legally on Indian roads.
-However, a permanent driving license cannot be obtained right away.
-People need to follow the procedure to obtain a Permanent Driving License.
+Driving Licence is mandatory to drive two-wheeler or four-wheeler legally on Indian roads.
+However, a permanent driving licence cannot be obtained right away.
+People need to follow the procedure to obtain a Permanent Driving Licence.

 Motorcycles with engine capacity of 50cc or less than 50cc